rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/CasperCheck/README.txt

 fileURL - For the fileURL variable, put the complete address of the zipped Casper QuickAdd installer package. jss_server_address - put the complete fully qualified domain name address of your Casper server. jss_server_port - put the appropriate port number for your Casper server.
 This is usually 8443 or 443; change as appropriate. log_location - put the preferred location of the log file for this script.
-If you don't have a preference, using the default setting of /var/log/caspercheck.log should be fine.�For HHMI, that will be using the default of�/var/log/caspercheck.log
+If you don't have a preference, using the default setting of /var/log/caspercheck.log should be fine.
 NOTE: Use caution when editing the functions or variables below the User-editable variables section of the script.

 CasperCheck in operation